-- Raw dairy products.
+- Eating raw dairy products.
 Brucella bacteria in the milk of infected animals can spread to humans in unpasteurized milk, ice cream, butter and cheeses.
-The bacteria can also be transmitted in raw or undercooked meat from infected animals.
+The bacteria can also be transmitted in raw or undercooked meat of infected animals.

-- Inhalation.
+- Inhaling contaminated air.
 Brucella bacteria spread easily in the air.
-Farmers, laboratory technicians and slaughterhouse workers can inhale the bacteria.
+Farmers, hunters, laboratory technicians and slaughterhouse workers can inhale the bacteria.

-- Direct contact.
+- Touching blood and body fluids of infected animals.
 Bacteria in the blood, semen or placenta of an infected animal can enter your bloodstream through a cut or other wound.
 Because normal contact with animals — touching, brushing or playing — doesn't cause infection, people rarely get brucellosis from their pets.
-Even so, people with weakened immune systems should avoid handling dogs known to have the disease.
+Even so, people who have weakened immune systems should avoid handling dogs that are known to have the disease.

 - Eastern Europe